- Code ENGN8535

 See Future Offerings

 Data-driven decision-making is an essential component of emerging engineering systems that generate and consume very large amounts of sensing data from autonomous vehicles to digital pathology.
 This course covers technologies and methodologies necessary for inferring useful information and identifying underlying patterns from often raw, incomplete, noisy and corrupted data that is present in real-life applications.
 It will also give students the opportunity to explore advanced solutions of data analytics such as dimensionality reduction, sparse encoding, compressive sensing, nonlinear filtering, manifold learning, and generative data modelling.

-- Describe a number of models for supervised, unsupervised inference from data
+- Describe a number of models for inference from data

 - Assess the strength and weakness of each of these models

 - Interpret the mathematical equations from Linear Algebra, Statistics, and Probability Theory used in the learning models

-- Implement efficient learning algorithms on a computer
+- Implement efficient data analysis algorithms on a computer

 - Design test procedures in order to evaluate a model